qasimy123/aho-corasick/README.md

 https://github.com/bsamseth/cpp-project

 ## Structure
 To main program is a simple interactive shell that allows the user to enter patterns and text to search.
 The program then prints out the matches.
-YOu can also search within the complet
+You can also search the patterns within the full script for shrek 3.

 The source code for Aho-Corasick is in the `src` directory.
 I also used the same code for 3 kattis problems, those can be found in the `kattis` directory.
 They only override the match method for problem specific purposes.